 The nominees for the Classical:NEXT 2021 Innovation Award will be selected by a committee of 21 music journalists and experts from 20 countries and every continent, whose work focuses on renewal and trends in classical music.
 The Nominating Committee, which includes our Industry Insider, is not fixed and varies every year.
 These are the members for 2021, in alphabetical order:

-Currently journalist and critic at Music Weekly, Cheng Li worked for almost two decades at the Beijing Morning Post reporting on classical, opera, ballet and China’s indigenous music traditions.
+Currently journalist and critic at Music Weekly, Li worked for almost two decades at the Beijing Morning Post reporting on classical, opera, ballet and China’s indigenous music traditions.
 One of the most respected writers in the music profession, Li also publishes regularly in China’s opera and philharmonic magazines.

 David Kettle is a journalist and writer on music based in Edinburgh, Scotland, with a particular interest in contemporary music.
 He is a music critic for the Scotsman, the Daily Telegraph and The Arts Desk, and writes widely across numerous other publications.

 Dionyssis Mallouhos plays the piano, holds a Masters degree from Athens University in Music Culture and Communication (Department of Music Studies/Communication and Media Studies), teaches and writes about music.
 He regularly works with authentic musicians and artists, twice a year at the Academy in Mézin, France, as well as on the Third Program of Greek Radio as a presenter/producer of an everyday program.
 He believes in the potential of the internet and global coordination and seeks co-operation with people who have good intentions and care for culture.